Alicexplore/Alicexplore/README.md

 <br /><br />

 ### → LITTLE STORIES ABOUT SNEAKERS ( DESIGNED & DEVELOPED )
-Blog about sneakers history facts, possibility to create a profile and comments articles.
+Blog about sneakers history facts, possibility to create a profile, comment the posts/articles, save favorites.

 <br />